stardog-union/stardog-spring/stardog-spring/README.md

 For more information, go to the Stardog's [Spring Programming](http://stardog.com/docs/spring/) documentation.

 The framework is currently targeted to the core Spring Framework (Spring 5.3.18 as of Stardog 7.9.1).
-It has been tested in parts of the larger Spring ecosystem including Spring Web MVC, Grails 1.3, Grails 2.0, Grails 2.2.
+It has been tested in parts of the larger Spring ecosystem including Spring Web MVC.
 It should also work well with other related Spring projects, such as Spring Integration.

 ## Usage ##